 Can you guess which ad extension allows you to create the large ad above?

 That’s a trick question!
-The example ad above is actually using 4 different extensions that AdWords combined like Voltron. :) Unfortunately, AdWords determines when and which ad extensions are combined so there’s no guarantee you’ll create a super ad every time your ad is displayed in the search results.
-Plus, AdWords will only display certain extensions when you’re in the top 3 ad slots (not the right rail).
+The example ad above is actually using 4 different extensions that Google Ads combined like Voltron. :) Unfortunately, Google determines when and which ad extensions are combined so there’s no guarantee you’ll create a super ad every time your ad is displayed in the search results.
+Plus, Google will only display certain extensions when you’re in the top 3 ad slots (not the right rail).

 Why You Must Use Ad Extensions